The SECURE 2.0 Act has already made significant changes to the way U.S. retirement plans operate—and more are on the horizon.

 Download our SECURE 2.0 informational sheet for an overview of upcoming changes and contact information for Sentry representatives.

-Your 401(k) plan likely already allows for catch-up contributions, which are additional 401(k) contributions made by employees who are at least 50 years old and have exceeded the $22,500 contributions limit for 2023.
+Your 401(k) plan likely already allows for catch-up contributions, which are additional 401(k) contributions made by employees who are at least 50 years old and have exceeded the $23,500 contributions limit for 2025.

-Under SECURE 2.0, any employee who earned more than $145,000 (amount subject to change on a yearly basis) in FICA wages from you the prior calendar year must make catch-up contributions on a Roth basis starting January 2026.
+Under SECURE 2.0, any employee who earned more than $145,000 (amount subject to change on a yearly basis) in FICA wages from the prior calendar year must make catch-up contributions on a Roth basis starting January 2026.

 Catch-up eligible employees who earned $145,000 or less in the prior year can continue to make catch-up contributions on a pre-tax or Roth basis.